broxus/locklift/README.md

 If you leave `phrase` field value empty - new random seed will be generated each time you're running locklift.
 If you specify it explicitly - fill the `phrase` field with mnemonic.
-Install [tonos-cli](https://github.com/tonlabs/tonos-cli) and use the following command to create new phrase:
+Use the following command to create new phrase:

 ```
-$ tonos-cli genphrase
+$ locklift genphrase
 ```

 ## Build contracts